-It may be beneficial for those involved in child custody cases to hire a qualified child custody attorney, particularly if the child's other parent also has legal representation.
-This section includes an article explaining how a lawyer can help you achieve your custody or visitation goals, along with access to a directory of custody and visitation attorneys in your state, county, city, or metropolitan area.
-Additionally, you will find general information to help you get the most out of using an attorney, like details on how fee agreements work, legal fees, and other matters related to hiring lawyers.
+Here, FindLaw explains how a lawyer can help you achieve your custody or visitation goals.
+You can also access a directory of custody and visitation attorneys in your state, county, city, or metropolitan area.
+Additionally, you will find general information to help you get the most out of using an attorney.
+You can get details on how fee agreements work, how to calculate legal fees, and other matters related to hiring lawyers.

 Using an Attorney for Custody or Visitation: Overview

-Child custody is almost always a high-stakes process, involving the welfare and living arrangements of one's own children.
-Emotions typically run high during these proceedings, although the actual decisions and eventual court order are based on the interpretation of specific laws.
-Therefore, it usually makes sense to hire a child custody attorney (or divorce lawyer), who can remain calm and focused on the details of your case.
-And if the other party has legal representation, you're at a disadvantage if you decide to go without a lawyer.
+Child custody is almost always a high-stakes process involving the welfare and living arrangements of one's own children.
+Emotions typically run high during these proceedings, although the interpretation of specific laws determines the actual decisions and eventual court order.
+Therefore, it usually makes sense to hire a child custody attorney (or divorce lawyer) who can remain calm and focused on the details of your case.
+If the other party has legal representation, you're at a disadvantage if you decide to go without a lawyer.

 Common Legal Issues Pertaining to Custody Cases

-There are certain issues that custody cases always address -- primarily, where the child will live and what the visitation schedule will entail.
+There are certain issues that custody cases always address.
+Primarily, they address where the child will live and what the visitation schedule will entail.
 Both parents usually retain legal custody of the child in the best interest of the child.
-However, courts will consider different factors, and depending on those factors, might decide on a different timesharing parenting schedule.
+However, courts will consider different factors and, depending on those factors, might decide on a different timesharing parenting schedule.

 Legal Fees, Legal Costs, and Fee Agreements